caporaso-lab/developing-with-qiime2/_sources/plugins/how-to-guides/use-metadata.md

 ## Generating metadata as output from visualizations

-In most cases, if you want to output something that looks like metadata from a QIIME 2 action, you should [assign it a semantic type that is viewable as `Metadata`](artifacts-as-metadata).
+In most cases, if you want to output something that looks like metadata from a QIIME 2 action, you should [assign it an artifact class that has a transformer to `Metadata`](artifacts-as-metadata).
 However in some cases you may want to output actual metadata.
-In this case, you can create an output for your action with the semantic type `ImmutableMetadata`.
+In this case, you can create an output for your action of artifact class `ImmutableMetadata`.
 This will generate an artifact containing the metadata that your function provides as output.

 `ImmutableMetadata` artifacts can be [viewed as `Metadata`](artifacts-as-metadata), so they can be used anywhere that a typical metadata `.tsv` file can be provided as input in QIIME 2.
 This includes q2-metadata's `tabulate` visualizer.
 Additionally, if you want to obtain a `.tsv` file representation of an `ImmutableMetadata` artifact, you can [export it](https://docs.qiime2.org/2024.2/tutorials/exporting/).